aprilweilab/picovcf/README.md

 Either copy the latest header file (`picovcf.hpp`) into your project directly, or make use of something like git submodules to include https://github.com/aprilweilab/picovcf.

-See the [vcfpp.cpp](https://github.com/aprilweilab/picovcf/blob/main/vcfpp.cpp) for an example of how to use the APIs.
-Read the Doxygen docs (**TODO**) for an overview of the API.
+See the [vcfpp.cpp](https://github.com/aprilweilab/picovcf/blob/main/examples/vcfpp.cpp) for an example of how to use the APIs.
+Read [the docs](https://picovcf.readthedocs.io/en/latest/) for an overview of the API.

 When building code that uses `picovcf.hpp`, define `VCF_GZ_SUPPORT=1` (`-DVCF_GZ_SUPPORT=1` on most compiler command lines) to enable zlib support for compressed VCF files.